Skip to main content

 Mercado 28 Cancun,Mexico a vibrant sojourn

-If you are traveling to Cancun visiting Mercado 28 will give you a unique kind of experience.
-Market 28 an outdoor marketplace consisting of more than 100 shops and is in the center of downtown Cancun and about 30 minutes from the hotel zone, Cancun.
-A market full of ceramics, leather goods, painted and handmade dresses, straw bags, precious Mexican hats, tequilas, handpainted colorful T-shirts, magnets, peppers, and silver and esquisite jewelry.
+If you're traveling to Cancun, visiting Mercado 28 will provide you with a unique experience.
+Market 28 is an outdoor marketplace comprising over 100 shops, located in the heart of downtown Cancun and approximately 30 minutes from the hotel zone.
+A market full of ceramics, leather goods, painted and handmade dresses, straw bags, precious Mexican hats, tequilas, hand-painted colorful T-shirts, magnets, peppers, and silver and exquisite jewelry.

-It is unique because you just do not go there and buy things at a fixed price but buy with your bargaining skills.
-For people from western countries, it seems and sounds a bit strange but that is the way things work here and that is one fun part of visiting Mercado 28.
-A burst of color everywhere with Mexico's local and beautiful handmade pieces, this marketplace is esthetically enchanting as well.
-It's a wonderful place to spend an afternoon experiencing buying and looking.
+It is unique because you don't just go there and buy things at a fixed price; instead, you buy using your bargaining skills.
+For people from Western countries, it may seem and sound a bit strange, but that is the way things work here, and that is one of the fun parts of visiting Mercado 28.
+A burst of color everywhere with Mexico's local and beautiful handmade pieces, this marketplace is aesthetically enchanting as well.
+It's a wonderful place to spend an afternoon browsing and shopping.

 A few tips

-1. It's a one-stop place to buy souvenirs.
-You just don't go and buy but check a few similar shops.
-There are always more options for one thing and in fact at a lesser price.
+1. It's a one-stop shop for buying souvenirs.
+You don't just go and buy; instead, check a few similar shops.
+There are always more options for one thing and, in fact, at a lesser price.

-2. Bargain-bargain, don't give what the seller asks for, do negotiate always even though it's not the exact amount how much you negotiate.
+2. Bargain-bargain, don't give what the seller asks for, and always negotiate, even though it's not the exact amount you want.

-3. Here prices are pretty affordable and reasonable compare to any other souvenir place.
+3. Here, prices are affordable and reasonable compared to those at other souvenir shops.

-4. Always carry cash with you as the vendors don’t accept credit or debit cards.
-In case you run out of cash there is an ATM very close by.
+4. Always carry cash with you, as the vendors don’t accept credit or debit cards.
+In case you run out of money, an ATM is nearby.

-5. It's a walk through an outdoor market, you need to walk a lot and wear comfortable shoes and a weather-appropriate outfit as it gets very hot.
+5. It's a walk through an outdoor market; you need to walk a lot, wear comfortable shoes, and a weather-appropriate outfit, as it gets very hot.

 Comments